SirNotAWholeLot/misc/GI Hypercarry optimizer/README.md

 - Build optimizer:
 Select what options do you want to optimize - currently includes weapon and artifact main stats - and calculate the option with the highest relevant output.
 - Buffer optimizer:
 Select what support characters are available, how many to use, and calculate relative damage outputs for different combinations, showing the highest output one.
-Characters providing elemental resonance do not currently count, this will be added later.
+Non-buffer characters providing elemental resonance are considered as always available.